phinmaiyo/Embedding-Machine-Learning-Model-into-Web-Application/README.md

     </tr>
 </table> -->

+2. Docker Deployment

+- Build the Docker image:
+docker build -t your_image_name .

+- Run the Docker container:
+docker run -d -p 80:80 your_image_name

+This will run the container in detached mode, exposing it on port 80.

+- Access the API:
+Open your web browser or use tools like curl or Postman to access the API at http://localhost.

+## API Endpoints
+/predict: Endpoint to make predictions using the model.
+Send POST requests with necessary data for predictions.

+## Project Structure
+- main.py: Contains the FastAPI application files.
+- src/: Includes model-related files (e.g., pickled model, preprocessing scripts).
+- requirements.txt: Lists Python dependencies.
+- Dockerfile: Contains instructions to build the Docker image.

 ## Resources
 Here are some ressources you would read to have a good understanding of FastAPI :